millii19/recipes/recipes/focaccia.md

 ## notes
 * besides garlic, salt, olive oil and rosemary, you can use some other toppings like: cherry tomatoes, olives
+* instead of ceranwrap, you can use a baking pan or another flat and solid cooking object.
+The dough won't stick to it as much.
+* You can switch the durations of the first&second rises if it better suits your schedule. i.e.: Let rise for 4h in the bowl in the evening, then transfer to the baking dish overnight

 ## based on
 * https://alexandracooks.com/2019/03/22/simple-sourdough-focaccia-a-beginners-guide/